OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-24.md

 ## 1 Chronicles 24:22

-> Of the Izharites: Shelomoth;
+> From the Izharites: Shelomoth;
-> of the sons of Shelomoth: Jahath.
+> of Shelomoth's sons: Jahath.

 ---